Microsoft Dynamics 365 Updates

-The frequency of Dynamics 365 updates can present a challenge when it comes to keeping track of all the latest features and understanding how these will benefit your organisation.
-On this page we’ve provided a summary of the most improvements from the last 4 years.
+The frequency of Microsoft Dynamics 365 updates can present a challenge when it comes to keeping track of all the latest features and understanding how these will benefit your organisation.
+On this page we’ve provided a summary of improvements from the last 5 years.

 Here to help